Mandarin Immersion Magnet School: Academic performance

 As of 2019, the Texas Education Agency (TEA) issued an accountability rating of 97, among the highest of any HISD school.

 Student body

-In the 2017-2018 school year, 38% of the students were Asian, 19% were non-Hispanic white, 18% were Hispanic, 17% were African-American, and 9% were Multiracial.
+In the 2023–2024 school year, 50.4% of the students were Asian, 12.6% were non-Hispanic white, 17.3% were Hispanic, 9.8% were African-American, 0.1% were American Indian, 0.1% were Pacific Islander, and 1.8% were Multiracial.
 Margaret Downing of the Houston Press characterizes this as "a diverse student body."

 As of 2012, most of the students who were enrolled had no prior experience learning Mandarin.
 Some students had not yet mastered English, and/or were learning Mandarin as a third language.

 Campus

 The new campus is located adjacent to St. George Place Elementary School in St. George Place, Houston.
 The 118000 sqft facility has a price tag of $32 million.
 The 2012 HISD Bond financed the construction.

 PBK Architects designed the building.
 Groundbreaking occurred on December 8, 2014.

 The campus includes an auditorium with a stage, a gymnasium, a cafeteria, and a technology and design laboratory.
 The campus uses a sun and moon theme, based on the Chinese character "Míng" (明), which incorporates the sun and the moon.
 A three-story area known as a "sun wing" houses academic areas while community functions are held in the "moon wing"; the school uses the former to represent energy while the later is meant to represent reflection and subtlety.
 The school's 3D printing and robotics facilities are located in the laboratory.

 In order to facilitate the sounds of Mandarin, including its tones, the school installed a special sound system.
 The school shares athletic fields and green areas with St. George Place Elementary.